 Are you searching for the latest ferry schedules, routes and itineraries in Italy?
 The Ferryhopper team is here to present to you an overview of the most popular italian ferry routes to make your planning more efficient!
 In Ferryhopper you can find all ferry routes-direct and indirect, organize your island-hopping trip, compare different ferry companies in terms of speed and prices and book online your ferry tickets, with no hidden fees!

 On this page

 We will be updating Italian ferry schedules and timetables as they are released, so stay tuned for more.
-Until more information is available, here is an overview of the most popular Italian ferry routes, to get prepared for your 2020 ferry vacations!
+Until more information is available, here is an overview of Italian ferries schedules and itineraries for 2020!

 Italy is a country with a long-lasting seafaring heritage.
 There are a lot of ferry companies serving the ferry routes in Italy and also the connection of Italy with other countries, such as France, Greece or Croatia.
 The biggest ferry operators in Italy are Moby Lines, Grimaldi Lines, GNV (Grandi Navi Veloci), Tirrenia, Liberty Lines, Caremar, Caronte & Tourist, Corsica Ferries - Sardinia Ferries, NLG (Navigazione Libera del Golfo).

 Italy has multiple ports all over the mainland which service the ferry connection to the Italian islands and to other countries, like Malta and Greece.
 The ports with the most traffic in mainland Italy are: